LearnEverything/acktueli/src/pages/docs/1_STATUS.md

 ☶: ~[+-]☶ certain small parts of the mood can be unclear.
 To make these unclear mood indicators very tiny use [[ ]] ~[[+-]]☶,

-> Only using [ ] to denote this might not be considered rude.
+> Only using [ ] to denote this might not be considered `rude`.

+### Multiples
+☶ can be one person or multiple `secretive` people
+☶☶ can be two or a group of people
+☶☶☶ can be three or a large crowd